 According to Dr. Coleman, “The significance of that finding becomes clear when you consider Americans suffer from one billion colds annually and spend about $1.5 billion annually for doctor’s visits and another $2 billion annually on non-prescription cough and cold treatments.”
 (6)

 The United States Department of Agriculture Natural Resources Conservation Service reports that the immune system seems to be strongly influenced by the level of the echinacea dose.
 It appears that 10 milligrams of echinacea per one kilgram of body weight, taken daily over a 10-day period, is effective as an immune system stimulant.
 (7)

 In addition, the medical journal Hindawi has published material suggesting that echinacea stops viral colds.
 However, the most significant results of echinacea benefits with regards to the immune system were the effects when used on recurring infections.
 (8) To date, research shows that echinacea probably reduces cold symptoms, but it seems its effects are more powerful once cold symptoms start.
 (9)

 Therefore, you can see why echinacea is a favorite recommendation for integrative physicians, homeopaths, naturopaths and more for their patients.

 3. Alleviates Pain

-Echinacea’s history began when echinacea purpurea was used by the Great Plains Indians as a painkiller.
-It’s especially effective for the following types of pain:
+Echinacea’s history began when Echinacea purpurea was used by the Great Plains Indians as a painkiller.
+It’s an especially effective natural pain reliever for the following types: